Nicola Sturgeon to deliver 'urgent' Holyrood statement on Monday amid 'rapid rise' in Covid-19 cases - Evening Express

 “Vaccines give us a way out, but this new strain makes the period between now and then the most dangerous since the start of the pandemic.

-“So the responsibility of government must be to act quickly and decisively in the national interest.
+“So the responsibility of the government must be to act quickly and decisively in the national interest.

 “For now, please continue to take Covid-19 seriously – it is a real threat to life and health and, if it runs out of control, it damages the economy more too.